www-virtues-ag/virtues-dimens/iOS/DOCUMENTATION.md

-# 📚 AppDimens iOS - Technical Documentation
+# 📚 VirtuesDimens iOS - Technical Documentation

 ## 🎯 Overview

-AppDimens iOS is a responsive dimension management system that automatically adjusts values based on screen dimensions, ensuring layout consistency across any screen size or ratio.
-It's the iOS equivalent of the Android AppDimens library, built specifically for iOS with Swift and native APIs.
+VirtuesDimens iOS is a responsive dimension management system that automatically adjusts values based on screen dimensions, ensuring layout consistency across any screen size or ratio.
+It's the iOS equivalent of the Android VirtuesDimens library, built specifically for iOS with Swift and native APIs.

 ## 🏗️ Architecture

 ### Core Components

-1. **AppDimens** - Main singleton class providing access to dimension builders
+1. **VirtuesDimens** - Main singleton class providing access to dimension builders
-2. **AppDimensFixed** - Fixed scaling with logarithmic adjustment
+2. **VirtuesDimensFixed** - Fixed scaling with logarithmic adjustment
-3. **AppDimensDynamic** - Dynamic scaling with proportional adjustment
+3. **VirtuesDimensDynamic** - Dynamic scaling with proportional adjustment
-4. **AppDimensAdjustmentFactors** - Utility class for calculating screen factors
+4. **VirtuesDimensAdjustmentFactors** - Utility class for calculating screen factors
-5. **AppDimensTypes** - Type definitions and enums
+5. **VirtuesDimensTypes** - Type definitions and enums
-6. **AppDimensExtensions** - Extensions for SwiftUI and UIKit
+6. **VirtuesDimensExtensions** - Extensions for SwiftUI and UIKit

 ### Mathematical Models